How does age-plugin-piv-agent compare to age-plugin-yubikey?#

 • supports multiple age key types

 • stores the ML-KEM seed in the metadata of the certificate stored in a slot.
-It is stored on the Yubikey hardware, but is publicly readable when the Yubikey is plugged in.
+It is stored on the YubiKey hardware, but is publicly readable when the YubiKey is plugged in.

 • is multi-platform.